michael/web-editing/README.md

 }
 ```

+However, I'd rather **be able to cancel composition events at the very beginning** (not somewhere in between - which I understand interferes with OS-specific implementations of IMEs).

 See [#6](https://github.com/michael/web-editing/issues/6).

 ## Ability create and handle custom history events

-The problem is that when I handle input myself (onbeforeinput with event.preventDefault()) no history entries are created.
-Hence when you use the browser's native undo (e.g. Edit > Undo) or other triggers/shortcuts, they don't fire historyUndo/historyRedo events.
+The problem is that when I handle input myself (`onbeforeinput` with `event.preventDefault()`) no history entries are created.
+Hence when you use the browser's native undo (e.g. Edit > Undo) or other triggers/shortcuts, they don't fire `historyUndo` and `historyRedo` events.

 In order to allow not just rich text editors, but any apps (e.g. Figma) utilize the native history events, an API for creating and handling custom history events is needed.